UAE resident visa – guidelines 2019

 Once your visa is ready, you will be able to collect your passport from the Free Zone.
 There are certain rules regarding visa maintenance.
 If you are not planning to live in UAE permanently, please remember them.

-If your visa status says “Investor”, you need to visit UAE once in a year in order to keep in valid.
+If your visa status says “Investor” or “Partner”, you need to visit UAE once in a year in order to keep in valid.
 If the visa has another status (Manager, Sales executive, etc.), you will have to enter UAE once in every 180 days.
 Failure to do so will result in automatic visa deactivation.

-All dubai visas valid 3 year.
-Investor visa valid 3 years and employment visa valid 2 year in other emirates
+All Dubai visas are valid for 3 year.
+Investor visa is valid for 3 years and employment visa - 2 years in other Emirates

 The validity of your visa will be either 3 years (if you are a company owner) or 2 years for most employees.
 In certain Free Zones, such as Creative City in Fujairah, even employees enjoy 3 year visa validity.